unlocomqx/tsyringe/README.md

 need to make the parameters optional, e.g. `database?: Database`

 ### inject()
-Parameter decorator factory that allows for interface and other non-class information to be stored in the constructor's metadata
+Property decorator factory that allows for interface and other non-class information to be stored in the constructor's metadata

 #### Usage